turtleand/build/src/content/posts/2025-11-29-mocker-python/index.md

 ```text file=./sandbox/test_email_service.output.txt
 ```

-The first test shows the real `pytest-mock` fixture in action, while the second runs through the DIY implementation so you can trace every step.
+The first test exercises the real `pytest-mock` fixture, while the second walks through the DIY implementation so you can trace every step.